Click here for abstracts.

 [52.]
 The Relevance of Proofs of the Rationality of Probability Theory to Automated Reasoning and Cognitive Models.
 Unpublished.

 [51.]
 Reasoning from Radically Incomplete Information: The Case of Containers. by Ernest Davis, Gary Marcus, and Angelica Chen.
 Advances in Cognitive Systems, 2013, 283-288.

 [50.]
 The Scope and Limits of Simulation in Automated Reasoning, by Ernest Davis and Gary Marcus.
-Submitted to Artificial Intelligence .
+Artificial Intelligence, to appear. .